Carlosjr5/Career-Advisor-Bot/README.md

 ```bash
 pip install rasa
  ```
  Step 9: Start the Rasa action server, which allows you to run custom actions for details in conversations that cannot be handled in the Rasa dialog manager alone.
+IF GETTING AN ISSUE OF ModuleNotFoundError: No module named 'pandas' JUST DO 'pip install pandas' then 'rasa run actions'.
 ```bash
 rasa run actions
  ```
- Step 10: Train a new Rasa model using the training data.
+ Step 10: OPEN A NEW TERMINAL WINDOW ON CURRENT WORKING FOLDER(Career-Advisor-Bot), RUN THE STEP 5 & 7 and continue with Train a new Rasa model using the training data.
 The trained model will be used to make predictions about user inputs.
 ```bash
 rasa train
  ```
- Step 11: Start the main Rasa server and enable the API.
+ Step 11: Whenever the model is trained you can  Start the main Rasa server and enable the API.
 This allows Rasa to handle user messages via HTTP requests.
   ```bash
 rasa run --enable-api
  ```
- Step 12: Run the Streamlit application named 'app.py'.
+ Step 12: OPEN A NEW TERMINAL WINDOW ON CURRENT WORKING FOLDER(Career-Advisor-Bot), RUN THE STEP 5 & 7 and Run the Streamlit application named 'app.py'.
 Streamlit is an open-source app framework for Machine Learning and Data Science projects.
   ```bash
 streamlit run app.py
   ```